 1. Boil beets for 10 minutes or roast in oven, until slightly softened.
 If boiling, drain and cool or place roasted beets in a bowl of cold water, let sit 5 minutes and peel off outer layer.
 Coarsely cut beets into 1 inch pieces.

 2. Heat oil in large cooking pot and sauté the the onion over medium heat for about 3 minutes, or until translucent.
-Add the sweet potatoes, carrots and beets and continue sautéing for 5 minutes.
-Add the kale in the last minute.
+Add the sweet potatoes, carrots and beets, continuing to sauté for 5 minutes.
+Mix the kale into the pot letting the leaves soften for one minute.

 3. Add the broth or water to pot, bring to a boil and stir in tomato paste.
 Simmer, uncovered, for 15 minutes, then stir in the lemon juice, brown sugar, salt and pepper.
-Cook for 5 minutes to allow the flavors to blend, then bring to a boil and gently drop the kubba or meatball into the sauce.
+Cook for 5 minutes to allow the flavors to blend, then bring to a boil and gently drop the dumplings or meatballs into the sauce.

-4. Cover, reduce the heat to low and simmer for 20 minutes or until the kubba or meatballs are cooked through.
+4. Cover, reduce the heat to low and simmer for 20 minutes or until the dumplings or meatballs are cooked through.
 Before serving, adjust the seasonings, adding salt and pepper to taste.

 Directions for Kubba Filling

 2. Stir in parsley, celery leaves, salt and pepper.
-Cover and cook for a few more minutes, the meat should be fully cooked.
-Remove from the heat and set aside.
+Cook for one more minute.
+Remove from the heat and set aside to cool.